The location where Ken McElroy was shot dead.

-Crime Scene Location in Skidmore, Missouri, United States.
+Crime Scene Location in Skidmore, Missouri

 This is the location where "town bully" Ken McElroy was shot dead in broad daylight.

 McElroy was a convicted criminal with dozens of felonies under his belt.
-Over the years, he was accused of crimes such as arson, attempted murder, burglary, child molestation, and statuary rape, to name just a few.
+Over the years, he was accused of crimes such as arson, attempted murder, burglary, child molestation, and statutory rape, to name just a few.

 On one occasion, he raped a 13-year-old girl.
 When her parents threatened to press charges, he burned down their home.
 Later, the girl was forced to marry him.